github/training-kit/workbooks/github-advanced.md

 ---
 layout: workbook
-title: GitHub Advanced Workbook: Mastering all of Git and GitHub
+title: GitHub Advanced Workbook • Mastering all of Git and GitHub
 description: A student and teacher outline to the GitHub Advanced class.
 ---

 ## Tagging and releases

+### Summary
 * Why create a tag through the web UI?
 * Not a branch HEAD.
 Points to a specific commit.
 * Attaching binaries to releases (Web UI and API)